-Vibrio cholera is a gram negative bacteria that does not stain when crystal violet dye is applied due to much thinner peptidoglycan layer.
+Vibrio cholera is a gram-negative bacteria that does not stain when crystal violet dye is applied due to a much thinner peptidoglycan layer.

 Vibrio cholera is a bacillus, meaning it is shaped like a rod.

-This species is able to ferment glucose, which is a unique property allowing differentiation of the species from other similar bacteria.
+This species is able to ferment glucose, which is a unique property allowing for the differentiation of the species from other similar bacteria.

 The species is unable to ferment lactose as an energy source.
-This inability to ferment lactose is a distinguishing factor which helps with species identification.
+This inability to ferment lactose is a distinguishing factor that helps with species identification.

-The characteristic shape of cholera is comma shaped when examined under microscope.
+The characteristic shape of cholera is comma-shaped when examined under a microscope.